alexb7711/sa-pap/docs/milp-approach.md

         \node[circle,fill=red,radius=0.15,label=above  : $d_2$] at (D) {};
     \end{tikzpicture}
 \end{subfigure}

+\caption{Set of possible collisions between two buses in the same queue.}
+\label{fig:valid-queue}

 \end{figure}

 # Optimization Algorithm
 This final section combines the generation algorithms and the optimization problem into a single algorithm.
 The objective is to outline the SA process from start to finish.
-Algorithm \autoref{alg:route-generation} by generating a random set of bus routes utilizing the route metadata in \autoref{fig:routeyaml}.
-The initial candidate solution will be each bus placed in its designated idle queue, $v_i \in \{Q,...,Q+B\}$ for the duration of the working day.
+Algorithm \autoref{alg:route-generation} generates a set of bus routes utilizing the route metadata in \autoref{fig:routeyaml}.
 The initial temperature and cooling schedule will be selected and passed into the SA optimization algorithm.
 A new candidate solution will be generated.
-For each step in the cooling schedule will have $k$ iterations to attempt to find a local maxima given the candidate solution given.
+For each step in the cooling schedule will have $K$ iterations to attempt to find a local maxima.
 Each perturbation to the system is then compared to the current candidate solution.
-If the new candidate solution is better it is kept; however, if the candidate solution is worse, the solution may still be kept with a probability $\exp(\text{del-sol}/\Tau)$.
-This is summarized in Algorithm \autoref{alg:sa-pap}.
+If the new candidate solution is better it is kept; however, if the candidate solution is worse, the solution may still be kept with a probability $\exp(\text{del-sol}/\Tau)$ as described in \autoref{sec:acceptance}.
+This process is summarized in Algorithm \autoref{alg:sa-pap}.

 \begin{algorithm}[H]
 \label{alg:sa-pap}
 \caption{Simulated annealing approach to the position allocation problem}
     \TitleOfAlgo{SA PAP}
-    \KwIn{Bus route metadata}
+    \KwIn{Bus route metadata: (file-path)}
-    \KwOut{Optimal charging schedule}
+    \KwOut{Optimal charging schedule: (schedule)}

     \SetKwFunction{InitTemp}{InitTemp}
     \SetKwFunction{GetCoolSchedule}{GetCoolSchedule}